 Before investing in SAP HANA Cloud Services, organizations will need to determine what their data strategy is -- where to capture data and pull data sets together, how to use master data or the core data essential to operations, how to cleanse the data, and where to use it in business processes, Rizza said.

-"It's about rethinking strategy, and all SAP is doing is just showing that they recognize you've got data everywhere and how are you going to use it," she said.
+"It's about rethinking strategy, and all SAP is doing is just showing that they you've got data everywhere and how are you going to use it," she said.
 "It's a good message from SAP.
 It's still too early to tell what it means to organizations, but they're answering the call that you want to look at data from different silos."